-Mediation - If complaints are not resolved after stage one all parties are asked to attend a mediation session before this can be escalated to Stage two Stage two is the next stage once stage one and mediation has been worked through.
+Mediation - If complaints are not resolved after stage one all parties are asked to attend a mediation session before this can be escalated to Stage two Stage two is the next stage once stage one and mediation have been worked through and if the complaint remains unresolved.
 It involves a complaints appeal panel of governors.